PRO-GRAM-MER/PRO-GRAM-MER/README.md

 🌱 I’m learning Reactjs and Redux.

-🔭 I’m proficient in HTML5, CSS3, SASS, JavaScript, React, TypeScript, and Bootstrap.
+🔭 I’m proficient in HTML5, CSS3, SASS, JavaScript, React, Angular, TypeScript, Bootstrap, Angular material and Material UI.

 💞️ I’m looking to collaborate on any projects that i might be helpful in.